 We are living in a time of turmoil for the Earth.
 Species extinction, deforestation, climate change, rising sea levels, and many other problems face the planet we call home.

-These problems are a result of the way modern society exploits the Earth and her resources—the way we relate to the Earth as separate, non-living, and unlimited.
+These problems are a result of the way much of society exploits the Earth and her resources—the way many of us relate to the Earth as separate, non-living, and unlimited.

 I believe that we can transform our relationship to the Earth.
 Instead of seeing the Earth as outside ourselves, we can see the Earth as our extended body, our home.
 Perhaps then, we would take care of her the way we would take care of our own body.

 Many Indigenous cultures are teaching the rest of the world that our sense of separation is an illusion.
 “You,” “me,” “this,” “that”—our linear, rational mind allows us to make important distinctions needed for living in this world, but we can learn to see beyond those dichotomies that we impose on it.

 From this perspective, we can more easily see that we are a part of the Earth, and not separate.

 How the Achuar People See Our Place in the World

 10 years ago, when I was in the Amazon Jungle staying at Kapawi ecolodge, I was talking with a young man who served us food and was preparing to go on a 14-day trek though the jungle to visit his parents.